centreon/centreon-documentation/cloud/resources/known-issues.md

 * Time period exceptions are not considered for notifications.

-* Changes are not displayed immediately when editing a notification rule.

-   **Workaround**: Refresh the page to display the correct parameters.

 * In the notification rule listing, rules cannot be sorted by name.

-* When editing a notification rule, it is not possible to remove resources or contacts individually.

-   **Workaround**: Delete and recreate the rule.

 ## Configuration